NicolasMayo/MayoForm/README.md

 - name * => string : The name attribute of the field
 - <strong>help</strong> => string : A description of what is expected in the field
 - <strong>equals</strong> => string : The name attribute of the field which must be equal to this field
 - required : Whether the field is required or not.
-Will be checked in PHP too
+Will be checked in PHP

 <h2>Input keywords</h2>

 - type * => string : The type attribute of the input
 - pattern => string : A regex which the value has to match.
-Will be checked in PHP too
+Will be checked in PHP

 <h3>Radios & Checkboxes</h3>